Sarah Rose Summers: 2004–2019: Pageantry

-At the national competition, co-host Vanessa Lachey asked the following: "You are on your way to a march where someone hands you a blank sign and a marker.
-What do you put on your sign and why?"

-As Miss USA 2018, Summers represented the United States at Miss Universe 2018 in Bangkok Thailand, where she placed in the top twenty.
-Her national costume was based on a red rose, the national flower of the United States which also happens to be Summers's middle name.
-The eventual winner was Catriona Gray of the Philippines.
+As Miss USA 2018, Summers represented the United States at Miss Universe 2018 in Bangkok Thailand, where she reached the top 20.
+Her national costume was based on a red rose, the national flower of the United States and Summers's middle name.
+The winner was Catriona Gray of the Philippines.
 Summers ended her reign on May 2, 2019, after crowning Cheslie Kryst as Miss USA 2019 in Reno, Nevada.

-Controversy

-Racism allegations

-Summers received media backlash worldwide after she was captured on video imitating two Asian rivals' accents during the Miss Universe 2018 contest.
-In a video posted to Instagram, Summers imitated Miss Cambodia Rern Sinat and Miss Vietnam H'Hen Niê's accents, gestures and speech patterns.
-Summers later apologized for the incident, stating, “In a moment where I intended to admire the courage of a few of my sisters, I said something that I now realize can be perceived as not respectful, and I apologize.”
+2020–present: Current projects

+She hosted a podcast called More Than A Crown from 2019 to 2021.

 Personal life

 Summers became engaged to longtime boyfriend Conner Combs in Bangkok on December 17, 2018, shortly after competing at Miss Universe 2018.
-They married on October 20, 2019, in Anthem, Arizona.
+They married on October 20, 2019, in Anthem, Arizona, and have one child.